recent photo of Union Grove Elem School

 Revenue sent Band to Waco

-had it pretty good because the school district owned three producing oil wells.
+School had it pretty good because the school district owned three

-our band soon gained a reputation of excellence that spread far
+and our band soon gained a reputation of excellence that spread far

 got out of boot camp, there were forty-four Marines auditioning for

 Thank you Jack Mahan.